rokmc756/Oracle/README.md

-## What is the purpose and intension of this oracle playbook?
+## What is the Purpose and Intension of this Oracle Playbook?
 This playbook is intended to deploy/install Oracle Database easily and conveniently, configure remote connection, create new users and change pasword of sys,system users and so on on Baremetal, Virtual Machines and Cloud Infrastructure.\
 \
 Because there would be many opportunities to simulate or reproduce issues on development or test environment if you are running Oracle Database and encounter issues  in production.\